johanhedin/sdrx/README.md

 ![C/C++ CI](https://github.com/johanhedin/sdrx/workflows/C/C++%20CI/badge.svg)
 ![CodeQL](https://github.com/johanhedin/sdrx/workflows/CodeQL/badge.svg)

-`sdrx` is a simple software defined narrow band AM receiver that uses a RTL-SDR USB dongle as it's hardware part.
+`sdrx` is a simple software defined narrow band AM airband receiver that uses a RTL-SDR USB dongle as it's hardware part.
 It's main purpose is to act as a test bench for different SDR implementation aspects as tuning, down sampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 33 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
 Audio is played using ALSA.

 A RTL-SDR Blog V3 dongle, https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles,
 is used for development.
 The program may be incompatible with other dongles.
 YMMV.

 Build requirements